digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 **Born-digital** refers to items or materials whose contents were captured using binary encoding.

-Born-digital items are distinct from contents created using analog recording tools and subsequently digitized.
+Born-digital items are distinct from contents created using analog recording devices and subsequently digitized.

 <!--presenter notes